jupyterhub/the-littlest-jupyterhub/docs/tutorials/quickstart.rst

 public IP of your server to use your JupyterHub!
 You can log in with any username and password combination.

+If this method of installing software makes you nervous, see :ref:`installation` for other advanced installation methods.

 Step 2: Add admin user
 ----------------------